digao-dalpiaz/Dam/README.md

 At that time, I called the component of "Better Dialog", which in Portuguese would be DM.

 After a while, the project came to contain a new structure with the container.
-Then I renamed the component for "Dialog Still Better", which in Portuguese is DAM.
+Then I renamed the component for "Dialog Still Better", which in Portuguese is DAM. :laughing:

 So the name of the component ended up staying as Dam.

-Today I use this component in almost all my Delphi applications.
+Today I use this component in almost all my Delphi applications. :wink: